PascalSchroederDE/devops_for_ai_bt/content/2chapter.md

 For this approach, the data needs to be split automatically into a training and a test set before training the model.
 After the training step is done, the test set is used to compare the predicted outcome with the real value.
 Applying this approach can give valuable insights into the model, which can be expressed as different indicators.
 Thore are explained in chapter \ref{sec:aicycle}.

 During the modeling stage, another important difference occurs: The urgent need for resources, especially of computing units and memory.
 In opposite to traditional Software development, this use does not equal the need for resources while running the application in production, but it needs far more resources to train the model.
-Usually, \acs{GPU}s are used to build models because their design fits the need for model training better.
-However, \acs{GPU}s are not very common in traditional Software development, so teams would have to purchase one just for this purpose.
+Usually, \acs{GPU}s or specialized Hardware are used to build models because their design fits the need for model training better.
+However, these hardware resources are not very common in traditional Software development, so teams would have to purchase one just for this purpose.
 Additionally, these resources are only needed during the modeling stage, and the rest of the time, they would be unused, which is a waste of resources.
 This is where the advantages of Cloud Computing can be utilized.
 With its capability of flexible resource allocation, the resources can be used more efficiently, and money can be saved because of the pay-per-use model of Cloud Computing.
 This approach of saving cost and resources through training the model within a Cloud can be called *Dynamical resource demand*.

 The next stage is the **delivery**, in which the practice *Continuous delivery* applies.
 This practice deals with the automation of the deployment of the software to different environments.
 This demand also applies to Machine Learning development.
 Only the implementation differs slightly.
 In common Software development, the trigger for starting the building and deployment process is usually a newly committed code in the master repository.
 In Machine Learning, it could also be necessary or recommended to rebuilt and deploy the model when new or changed data occurs, which forces a second trigger.
 Additionally, the built of the project requires more steps than just compiling the code like training the model, which takes some time.
 This is described in more detail below when it comes to delivery pipelines.